krupdmi/multibank-automation-framework/README.md

 ### Data-Driven Approach

-Expected test data for web pages are stored in:
+Test data is stored externally in JSON format, for example:

 ```
 /testdata/navigation.json